jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ================================== 1 passed in X.YZs ===================================

-  This is a problem, t``makePythonTdd.sh`` just made the same ``magic`` project I made earlier and so I get no failing test as my first test.
+  This is a problem, ``makePythonTdd.sh`` just made the same ``magic`` project I made earlier and so I get no failing test as my first test.
 It is repeating what I have already done, and `I do not repeat myself`_

+  ..
+NOTE:: the terminal might show a different result for you.
+You can keep going, the key thing is that the program does not yet do what I want

   I want ``makePythonTdd.sh`` to be able to make a project for any name I give.
 It should take a name and use it as the name for the project, then make the same structure I had for the ``magic`` project